 - When using the elevator, we ask each patient take their own turn and use hand sanitizer after exiting the elevator.

 - In our treatment rooms, chairs are spaced out to ensure distancing, and are cleaned between patients.
 Our nursing team keeps IV bags behind the chairs to allow for ease of treatment at a small distance.

 We recognize the challenges that these safety measures present, but please be assured that our care team is here to support you.
 As always, our decisions are driven by our single purpose: to provide you with the absolute best and safest care while protecting your health.

-We are doing all that we can to ease the difficulty of the no visitor policy.
+We are doing all that we can to ease the difficulty of our visitor policy.
 We will assist you in connecting with your family and friends when you are here for an appointment through video or phone conferencing.
-See our recent blog article with ideas on how you can be here for your loved one at this difficult time.
+See our recent blog article with ideas on how loved ones can be here for our patients at this difficult time.

 We require everyone inside to wear a mask at all times so eating in the waiting rooms and treatment room is discouraged.
 We will make exceptions for diabetics who need to eat or for patients who are here for long treatments.